mbartsch/docker-ddns/README.md

 {
   "dockerddns": {
+    "apiversion" : "auto",
     "dnsserver"  : "my.dns.server",
     "dnsport"    : 53,
     "keyname"    : "my.dns.key",
     "zonename"   : "dynamic.mydomain.ntld",
     "intprefix"  : "",
     "extprefix"  : "",
-    "ttl"       : 60
+    "ttl"        : 60,
+    "engine"     : "bind"
   }
 }

 dnsserver  = hostname of bind
-dnsport   = port used by bind , you can change it if 53 is blocked keyname   = the keyname zonename  = ddns zone intprefix = IPv6 prefix on the internal network extprefix = IPv6 on the external network
+dnsport    = port used by bind , you can change it if 53 is blocked keyname    = the keyname zonename   = ddns zone intprefix  = IPv6 prefix on the internal network extprefix  = IPv6 on the external network apiversion = specify the api version to use when talking to the docker server, auto by default engine     = dns engine, currently bind and aws route53

 for how to use intprefix and extprefix please check this gists: https://gist.github.com/mbartsch/5f0b0ab414d3e901f38388792a88321c